-If you’re a fulltime RVer without a home or a full-sized kitchen, you may be thinking that Thanksgiving will fall by the wayside this year.
+If you’re a fulltime RVer without a permanent home or a full-sized kitchen, then you may be thinking that Thanksgiving will fall by the wayside this year.

 But just because there are wheels under your residence and your address is ever-changing, there’s no reason to give up the best meal of the year!